MicrosoftDocs/azure-reference-other/studio-module-reference/apply-math-operation.md

 ## <a name="bkmk_Compare"></a> Comparison operations

-Use the comparison functions in Azure Machine Learning Studio (classic) any time that you need to test two sets of values against each other.
+Use the comparison functions in Machine Learning Studio (classic) any time that you need to test two sets of values against each other.
 For example, in an experiment you might need to do these comparison operations:

 - Evaluate a column of probability scores model against a threshold value.
 - Determine if two sets of results are the same, and for each row that is different, add a FALSE flag that can be used for further processing or filtering.